pendulum-project/ntpd-rs/docs/development/code-structure.md

 ### Clock steering task

 The clock steering task listens for the messages from the sources with their updated state.
-It keeps a local copy of the last received state from each peer, and also the state of the clock steering algorithm.
-Some (but not all) updates from a peer indicate that it now has some new measurement data available.
+It keeps a local copy of the last received state from each source, and also the state of the clock steering algorithm.
+Some (but not all) updates from a source indicate that it now has some new measurement data available.
 If this happens, the clock steering task triggers a clock algorithm update.

 ### Observability task